rbontekoe/BAWJ/docs/src/blog.md

 ## 2020

+### 12/09/2020

+In section 1, I added chapter 7 about creating documentation for the module [Accounts.jl](https://www.appligate.nl/Accounts.jl/stable/).

+Lately, I have been busy with [Genie.jl](https://github.com/GenieFramework/Genie.jl).
+Genie is a web framework that I want to use as a user interface for the AppliAR.jl, the accounts receivable module.

+The next article I read this day, [pupils learn more effectively through stories than activities](https://www.bathecho.co.uk/news/education/research-pupils-learn-stories-activities-92789/), got me thinking.

+The BAWJ course is strongly based on activities.
+I chose to do this to be able to look back on how I did something.
+But how do I apply storytelling with abstract (in contrast to human-based) examples for this course?
+That is what I am going to look into.

 ### 10/19/2020 - Add Currying and Piping Example to Accounts.jl

 I was wondering how I could realize `piping` in Julia.
 It turns out that you have to use `currying` to do that.
 On the page [Implementing Currying](https://riptutorial.com/julia-lang/example/20261/implementing-currying), I found an example.
 You can find my implementation on [Example 2: Currying and Piping](https://www.appligate.nl/Accounts.jl/stable/example/#Example-2:-Currying-and-Piping.).